yt-project/yt/doc/source/examining/loading_data.rst

 file containing particle time steps is not loaded by yt.

 You also have the option of gridding particles and assigning them onto the meshes.
-This process is in beta, and for the time being it's probably best to leave ``do_grid_particles=False`` as the default.
+This process is in beta, and for the time being, it's probably best to leave ``do_grid_particles=False`` as the default.

 To speed up the loading of an ART file, you have a few options.
 You can turn